 Seeing Timber Rattlesnakes up close in the wild is a thrilling experience.
 They are a non-aggressive, quiet and very impressive animal.
 Contrary to popular belief, rattlers will strike only when they feel threatened.
 As long as we respect their domain and do not disrupt their natural behaviors, we can observe and appreciate them as they truly are in the wild.

-There are many studies being done for the conservation and management of rattlesnakes in New York State.
-Field biologists have been doing research for more than 30 years to learn what they can about the behavior and habitats of the timber rattlesnake.
+Many studies are being done for the conservation and management of rattlesnakes in New York State.
+Field biologists have been doing research for more than 35 years to learn what they can about the behavior and habitats of the timber rattlesnake.

 No reproduction, distribution or exhibition of copyrighted material.